 General allergic symptoms occurring within a few minutes to a few hours of eating shellfish may include the following:

-Raw or cooked, fish/shellfish can still cause allergies.
-For most sufferers, it does not matter how fish/shellfish is prepared since the allergenic proteins in cod, shrimp, lobster or any other fish/shellfish that causes allergic reactions are not destroyed by cooking.
+Raw or cooked, fish and shellfish can still cause allergies.
+For most sufferers, it does not matter how fish/shellfish is prepared since the allergenic proteins in fish and shellfish that causes allergic reactions are not destroyed by cooking.

 Even minimal exposure to seafood can cause symptoms for some people.
-Handling fish/shellfish or inhaling fish/shellfish vapors while walking through a fish market or in a restaurant can cause a reaction in extremely sensitive individuals.
-Exposure also can occur by eating another food cooked on the same surface as fish/shellfish or absorbing fish/shellfish protein through a cut.
+Handling fish or shellfish or inhaling fish or shellfish vapors while walking through a fish market or in a restaurant can cause a reaction in extremely sensitive individuals.
+Exposure also can occur by eating another food cooked on the same surface as fish and shellfish.

 Precautions to Avoid a Reaction